rosiegardner/Marios_Specialty_Foods/README.md

 3) A user can view and add reviews to products.
 4) A user can see a product with the most reviews.
 5) A user can see the three most recently added products.
-6) A user who is not signed in will only be allowed reading priveleges.
+6) A user who is not signed in will only be allowed reading privileges.

 #### Admin
 1) An admin can sign-up / sign-in / sign-out.